Grand Health Alliance ends sit-in after acceptance of demands

 Dedicated hospitals/facilities will be provided for the asymptomatic positive corona affected doctors and other healthcare providers at divisional level or wherever required.

-The double basic pay will be given to all those healthcare professionals, who are dealing with established positive corona patients as per rosters, attendance registers and clinical record, issued by the head of department (HoD) and the institution concerned.
-Detailed methodology will be issued by the department to ensure a fair, easy and transparent method.
+The double basic pay will be given to all those healthcare professionals, who are dealing with established positive corona patients as per rosters, attendance registers and clinical record.

-The life insurance against Covid-19 disease for all health professionals working in hospitals has been approved by the cabinet and will be implemented.

-A committee comprising an eminent retired professor/principal, an officer of the department and a representative of GHA will be constituted to examine the cases of termination of ad-hoc appointed doctors, show-cause notices of doctors and nurses, suspension of paramedics and extension of ad-hoc appointments, and advise the department.
-The cases of Dr Mahmood Asad, Dr Asad Shah, Dr Atif Majeed, Ms Rozina and Ms Khalida (staff nurse) will be, particularly, discussed and decided on priority within a fortnight.